lyonscode/lyonscode.github.io/_posts/2024-04-02-tryhackme-warzone-1-write-up.md

 ![](/assets/img/uploads/heimdal-mirrorblast-ta505.png)

 The above article from [Heimdal](https://heimdalsecurity.com/blog/mirrorblast-the-new-phishing-campaign-targeting-financial-organizations/) confirms that TA505 is thought to be using MirrorBlast, much like VirusTotal associated to the above IP address.
+This is our answer!

 **Answer:** MirrorBlast

 ### **Do a search in VirusTotal for the domain from question 4.
 What was the majority file type listed under *Communicating Files*?**

-This question asks up to switch to the *Relations* tab to look at *Communicating Files*.
+This question asks us to switch to the *Relations* tab to look at *Communicating Files*.

 ![](/assets/img/uploads/communicating-files.png)